-The second National Academies meeting was held on March 10 & 11, 2016 and included a discussion of the completed risk and benefit assessments and NSABB's preliminary findings and draft recommendations.
+The second National Academies meeting was held on March 10 & 11, 2016 and included a discussion of the completed RBA and NSABB's preliminary findings and draft recommendations.
 NSABB's proposed attributes for identifying GOFROC were a major discussion point at this meeting, which resulted in NSABB refining and clarifying these attributes.
-In addition, there was significant discussion about the desirability of an adaptive policy approach, the need for data to inform policy decisions, and the role that a Federal advisory committee might play in evaluating GOFROC or GOFROC policy.
+In addition, there was significant discussion about the desirability of an adaptive policy approach, the need for data to inform policy decisions, and the role that a federal advisory committee might play in evaluating GOFROC or GOFROC policy.
 This meeting also had a significant focus on international issues and perspectives, with specific discussion of ongoing and potential future international activities in this area.